-A moist blueberry gluten free low carb coffee cake.
-The sugar free cake layer is topped with cream cheese, blueberry, and cinnamon streusel layers.
+Give this easy to make gluten-free blueberry keto coffee cake a try.
+The sugar-free cake layer is topped with cream cheese, blueberry, and cinnamon streusel layers.

 The sugar free cake layer was very moist.
 At first, I thought it could have been a little sweeter, but I wouldn't want to add any more sweetener as there is a good amount in the entire recipe.
 And, if you've been on a low carb diet for a while, you may actually want to reduce the sweetness.

-Stevia is my favorite sweetener, but it can have an aftertaste if used alone.
-That's why I like a blend that contains erythritol, a non-impacting sugar alcohol.
+Monk fruit is my favorite sweetener, but it can be difficult to measure if used in pure form.
+That's why I like a blend that contains erythritol which is a non-impacting sugar alcohol.

 If you decide to give this low carb gluten-free blueberry cream cheese coffee cake a try, I'd love to know what you think.
 And, also any modifications that you made.

-Blueberry Gluten Free Low Carb Coffee Cake Recipe
+Blueberry Gluten Free Coffee Cake (Keto, Low Carb)

 - 1 cup almond flour